ComputationalRNABiology/pyicoteo/web_documentation/command.rst

 output: Bed, Wiggle files (bed_wiggle, variable_wiggle), SAM, Eland, bedpk (Pyicos default compressed format), bedspk (Pyicos stranded compressed format)

 This operation is useful if you only want to convert your data to another format.
-Other operations already include a convertion if you specify different experiment and output formats.
+Other operations already include a conversion if you specify different experiment and output formats.

 Examples: